Nordic Israelism: Anna, Sigurd Bjørner and Albert Hiorth

-Anna Larssen Bjørner (1875–1955) and Sigurd Bjørner (1875–1953), the founders of Danish Pentecostalism and the "Apostolic Church" in Denmark, are considered to have been early pioneers in the Nordic-Israelism movement.
-They published from the 1920s a quarterly magazine entitled Evangeliebladet which covered identifications of the Ten Lost Tribes of Israel with Denmark and other Scandinavian countries, and published some British Israelism literature.
-They also published regular articles from other proponents of the Nordic Israel identity, including those of Ole Jørgen Johnsen, a Norwegian preacher from Hasla who authored Israel i de siste dage ("Israel in the Last Days") in 1924.
+Anna Larssen Bjørner (1875–1955) and Sigurd Bjørner (1875–1953), the founders of Danish Pentecostalism and the founders of the "Apostolic Church" in Denmark, are considered early pioneers in the history of Nordic-Israelism.
+In the 1920s, they published Evangeliebladet, a quarterly magazine in which they promoted their belief that the Ten Lost Tribes of Israel were the ancestors of the inhabitants of Denmark as well as the ancestors of the inhabitants of other Scandinavian countries, and they also published some British Israelite literature.
+Additionally, they regularly published articles which were written by other proponents of Nordic Israelism, including articles which were written by Ole Jørgen Johnsen, a Norwegian preacher from Hasla who authored Israel i de siste dage ("Israel in the Last Days") in 1924.

-The renowned engineer Albert Hiorth was a prominent Nordic Israelism proponent and author of the early 20th century.
+The renowned author and engineer Albert Hiorth was a prominent promoter of Nordic Israelism during the early 20th century.

 Contemporary movement

-Nordisk Israel is a Scandinavian organisation which still runs, promoting the Nordic variant of British Israelism.
+Nordisk Israel is a Scandinavian organization which is still active, promoting the Nordic variant of British Israelism.

 Tenets

-Many of the tenets or beliefs core to Nordic Israelism cross over with British Israelism; however there are notable differences in the identifications of the ten lost tribes.
+Many of the tenets or beliefs which are at the core of Nordic Israelism cross over with the tenets of British Israelism; however, there are notable differences between Nordic Israelism and British Israelism's identifications of the ten lost tribes.

 Denmark

-Proponents of Nordic Israelism follow John Cox Gawler's identification of the Tribe of Dan with Denmark.
-However, Gawler also placed Dan in Scotland and Ireland, an identification British Israelites follow, but proponents of Nordic Israelism place more stress on the identification with Denmark.
+Proponents of Nordic Israelism accept John Cox Gawler's identification of the Tribe of Dan with Denmark.
+However, Gawler also placed Dan in Scotland and Ireland, an identification which British Israelites accept, but proponents of Nordic Israelism place more emphasis on the identification of Dan with Denmark.

-Finland

-Finland is identified with the Tribe of Issachar by Nordic Israelites.
-Proponents point out that in Finnish the word for Father is Isä, connecting the word to Issachar and its Hebrew etymology:

-"...But one of the most convincing details comes from the Finnish word for Father, which is, Isä - almost confirming ancient Finnish ties with the Israelite tribe of Issachar.
-Only Finnish has such a unique word for Father.

 Norway

-Nordisk Israel identify the Tribe of Naphtali with Norway.
+Nordisk Israel identifies the Tribe of Naphtali with Norway.